Although hailed as an affordable, Eco-friendly cleaning marvel, there are simply some things that you should never clean with vinegar.

 11. never use vinegar on carbon steel knives

-12. Truly stubborn stains
+12. Don’t Use Vinegar On stubborn stains

-Depending on the material they could be just too tough for our acid friend and may need a little coaching from another source.
+Depending on the material, they could be just too tough for our acid friend and may need a little coaching from another source.

 13. never use vinegar to shine your houseplant leaves

 While vinegar can be useful as a cleaner, disinfectant, or even insecticide, you shouldn’t spray it directly on plants as it can damage them.

 However, you can use the power of vinegar as a plant killer to your advantage by using it as a very effective weed killer.
 (Sorry, snails).